kenh/keychain-pkcs11/README.md

 Keychain-PKCS11 is designed to bridge this gap.
-It provides a PKCS#11 library interface for applications which can use it, but it interfaces directly with the Smartcard support in High Sierra; this allows the simultaneous use of PKCS#11 applications and native Security framework applications.
+It provides a PKCS#11 library interface for applications which can use it, but it interfaces directly with the Smartcard support in Sierra; this allows the simultaneous use of PKCS#11 applications and native Security framework applications.

-Keychain-PKCS11 is implemented with modern APIs that are all supported currently on High Sierra; with an eye towards long-term compatibiity with Apple-provided APIs.
+Keychain-PKCS11 is implemented with modern APIs that are all supported currently on Sierra, with an eye towards long-term compatibiity with Apple-provided APIs.

 ## Getting Started

-Currently Keychain-PKCS11 is considered "beta quality" and is only provided as source code, so you will need to compile it yourself.
+Currently Keychain-PKCS11 is considered "beta quality", but is available either via a package file, or you can compile it yourself.
 See **Prerequisites** and **Installing** below.

 ### Prerequisites